horia141/horia141.github.io/_posts/2022-02-06-taxonomy-companies.md

 # Conclusion

 That’s it.
 You have seven ways to look at the immense variety of software companies.
 There's more to discuss of course.
-I haven’t covered industry, or locale, or working in “challenging” spaces (AdTech, gambling, adult, etc).
+I haven’t covered industry, locale, or working in “challenging” spaces (AdTech, gambling, adult, etc).
 But you should now have some new vocabulary to speak about software companies.
 As well as my take on what the better options are.

 What sort of company to pursue depends a lot on you.
 I have my own biases and abilities which shape my view on the best.